What to do in Jindabyne this Summer

 · Ecology Walk- The ecology walk allows you to discover the different types of plants in the region.
 This walk follows Merritts Nature Track and gives you the rare opportunity to see the Alpine, Montane and Sub-alpine vegetation.

 There are more Jindabyne activities other than walking, fishing and mountain biking.
 You can swim in the 50metre pool at Jindabyne Leisure Centre, play tennis or basketball at the same venue, or visit the Jindabyne Ski Museum to learn the history of snowboarding and skiing in Australia.
-You can also go horse riding on Snowy Wilderness.
-In a nutshell, there are plenty of things to do in Jindabyne.
-There is something for everyone in Jindabyne in summer!
+You can also go horse riding on Snowy Wilderness, play golf in Thredbo or Berridale and skateboard in the parks located in Jindabyne, Berridale and Thredbo.
+In a nutshell, there are plenty of things to do in our beautiful region.